Syllabus for Master's Programme in Information Systems

 - the organisational context of information systems and system development.

-With the deep knowledge they have acquired, students will be well equipped to lead the development of new digital practices.
+With the deeper knowledge they have acquired, students will be well equipped to lead in the development of the information society

 Goals as expected outcomes